Consensys/doc.goquorum/docs/Reference/Consensus/Raft-RPC-API.md

 ### Returns

 * `hostName`: DNS name or the host IP address
-* `nodeActive`: true if the node is active in raft cluster else false
+* `nodeActive`: true if the node is active in Raft cluster else false
 * `nodeId`: enode id of the node
 * `p2pPort`: p2p port
-* `raftId`: raft id of the node
+* `raftId`: Raft id of the node
-* `raftPort`: raft port
+* `raftPort`: Raft port
-* `role`: role of the node in raft GoQuorum.
+* `role`: role of the node in Raft GoQuorum.
 Can be minter/ verifier/ learner.
 In case there is no leader at network level it will be returned as `""`

 !!! example